-- If you see an error message that says "Command not found" it means the first word on a line you typed was a command the system did not recognize.
-Did you type gem or ruby correctly?
-The Terminal application is fussy about capitalization, so make sure you type the command in all lower case letters. - If you typed "gem" or "ruby" correctly, it means the Ruby system is not in your "path."
-See the section on setting up your execution path in the notes for systems administrators on page 33. - If you get an error message from the gem program when you type the first command on the previous page, it might have a phrase like "requires RubyGems version later than 1.5.0."
-If you see this message (and if you have administrator privileges for your account), type the following command to update the gem system itself:
+- If the error message says something like "not recognized as an internal or external command" it means the first word on a line you typed was a command the system did not recognize.
+Did you type gem or ruby correctly? - If you typed the command name accurately, it's possible Ruby is in a place where the Command Prompt application can't find it.
+Quit the terminal emulator, use the Start menu to run a program named "Start Command Prompt with Ruby" in the Ruby 1.8.7 menu, and type the commands again. - If you get an error message from the gem program when you type the first command on the previous page, it might have a phrase like "requires RubyGems version later than 1.5.0" If you see this message type the following command to update the gem system itself:

+'''

-\$ sudo gem update --system
+gem update --system

+'''

-Enter your administrator password when you see the password prompt, then go back and retry the command that installs RubyLabs.
+Now go back and retry the command that installs RubyLabs.

-- If you get an error message for the second command that says something like "ruby: No such file or directory" it means you typed the name of the configuration script incorrectly.
-Make sure there is a hyphen between "lab" and "setup" and that the name of the script ends with ".rb". - If you typed the script name correctly, and you are still getting a "no such file" message, type this command:
+• If you get an error message for the second command that says something like "ruby: No such file or directory" it means you typed the name of the configuration script incorrectly.
+Make sure there is a hyphen between "lab" and "setup" and that the name of the script ends with ".rb".